avaneyev/WorkflowEssentials/README.md

 **Workflow Essentials** aims to simplify the implementation of workflows by providing basic classes for a workflow, individual steps and transitions.

+#### How is it different from `NSOperationQueue`?
+In a few ways:
+- Operations are not thread- or queue-bound, and can execute on different threads based on what operation requests.
+- In addition to dependencies there are other types of connections that make it possible to express more complex processes.
+- Connections may refer to operations by reference or by name which makes it easier to write modular, loosely coupled code.
+- Operations are much easier to implement (no KVO involved, just do the work and invoke completion when done).

 ## Getting Started
 Starting with Workflow Essentials:
 - Include a precompiled framework OR add individual files to your project.